hana-electronics/EVB-LoRaWAN-HTLRBL32L/examples/blinking_LED/README.md

 # Blinking LED

-This project writes the phrase 'Hello World' via UART with a small delay between transmissions.
+This project blinks the in-board LED with a small delay.

 The firmware configures some necessary peripherals, like USART1 (log purposes) and GPIOs (radio interruption, etc.).